coledotjs/coledotjs/README.md

-# 👋 Welcome
+# 👋 Hi There

-Hi there, I'm Cole.
-TypeScript fanatic and sole believer of the "Everything that can be written in JavaScript, will be written in JavaScript" quote.
+I'm Cole, a university student majoring in software engineering, as well as a TypeScript fanatic and sole believer of the "Everything that can be written in JavaScript, will be written in JavaScript" quote.

 # 🧰 Tech Stack